LGBTQ group sues Florida over so-called 'Don't Say Gay' law

 Andrew Spar, president of the Florida Education Association union, said the law is politically motivated because elementary schools, especially in kindergarten through third grade, do not teach about these subjects and have state curriculum standards guiding classroom lessons.

 The law adds fuel to a persistent feud between DeSantis and Democratic President Joe Biden, who tweeted after DeSantis signed the bill this week that “My Administration will continue to fight for dignity and opportunity for every student and family — in Florida and around the country.”
-Biden’s education secretary has said his agency will be monitoring for any federal civil rights violations that result.
+Cardona has said his agency will be monitoring for any federal civil rights violations that result.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.